shubhamkhunt04/GraphQl-Expense-Tracker-App-With-JWT-Authentication/README.md

 # GraphQl Expence Tracker App With JWT Authentication

-This is CRUD App app using Node.js, Express, Mongoose and express-sessions.
+This is Expence Tracker App using GraphQL, GraphQL-yoga, Mongoose.

 ## Getting Started